billsix/cprogrammingbook/doc/01-Intro.rst

 having to go through the effort of typing it all yourself.
 The <stdio.h>
 file is an important one, containing the necessary information that allows you to use the standard library for input and output.
 If you want to use the I/O library you must include <stdio.h>.
-Old C was more relaxed on this point.
+C before the C89 standard was more relaxed on this point.

 Define statements
 """""""""""""""""